-When a pupil is not safe to be left alone but is continuing to physically harm adults who are with them, the adults may decide it is necessary to use physical restraint to ensure their own and the pupil's safety.
+When a pupil is not safe to be left alone but is continuing to physically harm themselves, adults or damage property the adults may decide it is necessary to use physical restraint to ensure their own and the pupil's safety.
 Pupils will always be given a warning and the opportunity to change their behavior before adults hold them.
-While in restraint with a pupil adults will support the pupil to de-escalate.
-Dependent on individual pupil need/preference this could look like; distraction, over-talking, calming techniques or being quiet.
+While in restraint with a pupil adults will support the pupil to deescalate.
+Dependent on individual pupil need/preference this could look like; distraction, over-talking, calming techniques or sitting quietly.
 Adults will disengage from the hold as soon as it is safe to do so.
-All learning areas at First Base have seating suitable for safely restraining a pupil if needed.
+All learning areas at First Base have seating suitable for safely restraining a pupil if required.